Haji Abdul Haq: Mujahideen years

 Haq first engaged in the fight against the Afghan government in 1978, initially without external support, then with the Hizb-i-Islami faction led by Mohammad Yunus Khalis—not to be mistaken with the Hezb-i-Islami faction of Gulbuddin Hekmatyar.
 During the Soviet–Afghan War, Haq coordinated Mujahideen activities in the province of Kabul.

 Haq also defended the use of long-range rockets against Kabul despite the fact that those rocket attacks were causing casualties among the civilians.
 Haq said:

+I have to free my country.
+My advice to people is not to stay close to the government.
+If you do, it's your fault.
+We use poor rockets; we cannot control them.
+They sometimes miss.
+I don't care about people who live close to the Soviet Embassy, I feel sorry for them, but what can [I] do?

 Haq was one of the CIA's few Afghan contacts in the early years of the war.
 Steve Coll wrote that he "grew to become Howard Hart's most important Afghan guide to the anti-Soviet war."
 Later in the 1980s he became a critic of Pakistan's Inter-Services Intelligence (ISI) and (after his relationship with them ended) the CIA.
 The CIA labelled him "Hollywood Haq"—the Hollywood Commander.

 Haq was injured several times, including losing part of his right heel.
 Because of his injuries, he often fought battles against the Soviets on horseback.